 As a general contractor, you need to watch out for conditional releases from your sub-subcontractors and suppliers to your subcontractors.
 The reason for this is because, as a general contractor, you can accept a conditional release from your direct subcontractors and direct vendors because you are controlling the condition.

 But you do not know that they ever got that money.
 You may find yourself in a position where you have given the money expecting it to get to the supply house.
-But it doesn’t.
+But it does not.
 So, you look at your release which is conditioned, so it has no force and effect in your favor.
-Now you may have to pay twice.
+You may have to pay twice.

 Now the project may get liened and the owner is going to expect you to bond it off.
 You may have a bond on the job.
 Because the supply house has all the rights to make a claim on your bond or lien the project until they get an effective release.
 A conditional release that does not have the condition satisfied by them getting the money is no good.
 So, be very careful.